Security

 3) Initialization

-- Write down your words on a durable medium (steel recommended), in private.
+- Write your words down on a durable medium (steel recommended), in private.

 Personal Policy Generator

-Emergency (incident) plan
+Emergency plan (incident)

 Loss/theft of the device

-- Immediately transfer funds to new keys/wallets.
+- Transfer the funds to new keys immediately.

 Potentially exposed seed